BLCM/bl3mods/Aaron0000/Balands/README.md

 Thunderball Fists - Splash radius doubled, ammo cost set to 1, made the thunderball faster.

-Blind Sage - No change.
+Blind Sage - No change other than a possible damage adjustment.

 Chandelier - Ammo cost reduced by 2.